mattfield/exchange_rate/README.md

 #=> 0.93642
 ```

-`currency_from` and `currency_to` must be three-letter ISO codes, but can by either upper or lowercase.
+`currency_from` and `currency_to` must be three-letter ISO codes, but can be either upper or lowercase.

 ## Development